 Most Section 3 GAMSAT questions on the real exam are based on graphs, tables and diagrams.
-This is why we always encourage students attending our courses to begin their Section 3 review with GAMSAT Maths before attempting any of the other sciences.
-The Maths section in our new Gold Standard GAMSAT textbook (Book 2) has expanded chapters teaching dimensional analysis (used to solve questions in all sciences) and GAMSAT graph analysis (including the GAMSAT-favorite ‘triangle’ or ternary graph).
+This is why we always encourage students attending our courses to begin their Section 3 studies with Maths before attempting any of the other sciences.
+The Maths section in our new Gold Standard Masters Series book has expanded chapters teaching dimensional analysis (used to solve questions in all sciences) and GAMSAT graph analysis (including the GAMSAT-favorite ‘triangle’ or ternary graph).

 Here is a typical graph analysis practice question we distributed to some ‘premed’ groups.
 Please try to answer before looking at the worked solution.